Internet Protocol version 6 (IPv6)

 We have 128 bits in IPv6 address but by looking at the first few bits we can identify what type of address it is.

 |0000 001||Reserved for NSAP||1/128|

 Note: In IPv6, all 0’s and all 1’s can be assigned to any host, there is not any restriction like IPv4.

 These are used for global communication.

-First 3 bits identifies it as of this type.
+The First 3 bits identify it as of this type.

-Provider Id : Depending on the number of service providers that operates under a region, certain bits will be allocated to Provider Id field.
+Provider Id: Depending on the number of service providers that operate under a region, certain bits will be allocated to the Provider Id field.
 This field need not be fixed.
 Let’s say if Provider Id = 10 bits then Subscriber Id will be 56 – 10 = 46 bits.

-Subscriber Id : After Provider Id is fixed, remaining part can be used by ISP as normal IP address.
+Subscriber Id: After Provider Id is fixed, the remaining part can be used by ISP as a normal IP address.

-Intra Subscriber : This part can be modified as per need of organization that is using the service.
+Intra Subscriber: This part can be modified as per the need of the organization that is using the service.

 Geography based Unicast address :